kentseamons/byu-cs324-w2024/12-lab-proxy-iomultiplex/README.md

        socket with the epoll instance that you created.
      - Register the proxy-to-server socket with the epoll instance that you created, for _writing_ (i.e., `EPOLLOUT`).
+       - Use the same request_info pointer for the event as used with the previous step of the request
      - Change the state of the request to `SEND_REQUEST`.

    - `read()` (or `recv()`) returns a value less than 0.